 A couple of weeks ago I took the opportunity to learn more about my great grandfather James Jordan.
 I had never known very much about my great grandfather so I was compelled to discover more about the story of his life.
 I was also curious to see what would happen in my own personal family history journey as I focused my own family on the stories of my ancestors.

-I started by asking my Dad to bring some photos and stories of my great grandfather and share them with my family and I for family home evening.
+I started by asking my Dad to bring some photos and stories of my great grandfather and share them with my family at family home evening.
 I was surprised to learn a lot of very interesting things about him.
-For example, I learned that he was the first person to own a car in his town, or that he died at a fairly young age, or the fact that he was always very nicely dressed—I guess this is what I decided to work for the Church!
-I was even more surprised to that my five young children were glued and remained extremely attentive during family home evening as they listened to these stories.
-My Dad then proceeded to show us several pictures of James and his family.
-It was extremely impactful to put a face to a name.
+For example, I learned that he was the first person to own a car in his town, that he died at a fairly young age, and that he was always very nicely dressed—maybe that trait was why I decided to work for the Church and wear a suit and tie everyday!

-As I tagged this particular photo, I quickly learned that five of the ancestors were not yet added to the Family Tree.
-After spending a few minutes confirming these relationships with online records on familysearch.org, I added them to the family tree.
-Furthermore, as I looked at the records, I found yet another eight people who needed to be added to the tree!
-Long story short, because of one question and one photo the lives of my ancestors were forever changed—and so was mine.
-After devoting just a few hours to learn about my ancestors, I have come to a greater personal understanding of the power of stories and more importantly, the principle of turning our hearts to our ancestors.
+As I tagged this particular photo, I quickly learned that five of the ancestors were not yet added to FamilySearch Family Tree.
+After spending a few minutes confirming these relationships with online records on FamilySearch.org, I added them to the family tree.
+These were direct relatives that not only needed to be connected to our family tree, but I also discovered temple work that needed to be done.
+Furthermore, as I looked at the records, I found yet another eight people who needed to be added to the tree and who also needed to have saving ordinances completed!